Healthcare Pagers, or beepers, have been a trusted ally to the healthcare industry for well over 60 years.

 But with the trend of hospitals leveraging mobile technology raises the question whether pagers are really as secure and effective as we used to think.

-One of the main reasons switching from pagers to secure mobile messaging is efficiency.
+One of the main reasons switching from healthcare pagers to secure mobile messaging is efficiency.

 Mistakenly, for many, pagers are still considered secure within the healthcare industry.
 Messages are sent over a specific radio paging system and they don’t store any data.